eushaun/plexberrypi/README.md

 Sonarr, radarr and jackett are routed through to a vpn using transmission-openvpn, which is why the port numbers are all setup in the transmission container.

-.env file is stored locally.
+.env file contains personal credentials and is stored locally.
 Format for .env file:

 ```
 MOUNT_POINT=/path/to/nas